 Development of primarily pre-leased properties in supply-constrained markets with the strongest economic growth over time has been a cornerstone of our long-term growth strategy.
-We have approximately 5.0 million square feet of active developments and redevelopments in our pipeline, which are 74% pre-leased, as of August 3, 2020, to credit-strong tenants with long lease terms.
-We experienced work-stoppages at some of our development projects early in the second quarter.
-Work has since resumed at all projects and we remain on schedule to meet all required delivery milestones in our leases and also remain within budget.
-Our broad and deep experience as developers extends to our budgeting and planning, which have left us with ample time in our development schedules.
+We have approximately 4.3 million square feet of active developments and redevelopments in our pipeline, which are 80% pre-leased, as of November 3, 2020, to primarily credit-strong tenants with long-lease terms.
+All development projects remain on schedule to meet all required delivery milestones in our leases.

-The health and safety of our employees, tenants, service providers and visitors continues to be one of our highest priorities.
-In the second quarter, we published our Health Security Plan, which was developed by our Health Security Task Force composed of our employees, as well as outside experts in health care, industrial hygiene, cleaning and security.
-We also conducted group and one-on-one conversations with our tenants regarding their plans to bring their work-force back to the office.
-We implemented health safety protocols in all in-service properties across our portfolio to provide a safe environment for tenants and employees in accordance with the policies and applicable legal requirements in our regions.
+The health and safety of our employees, tenants, service providers and visitors continues to be our highest priority.
+In the third quarter, we continued to implement our health safety protocols in all in-service properties across our portfolio to provide a safe environment for tenants and employees in accordance with the policies and applicable legal requirements in our regions.